Maximal symplectic torus actions

 Before stating the main results, we recall some definitions.
 By the Atiyah-Guillemin-Sternberg convexity theorem (\cite{atiyah_convexity}, \cite{gs_convexity}), the image of a momentum map is a convex polytope.
 A \textbf{symplectic toric manifold} is a $2n$-dimensional symplectic manifold, equipped with a Hamiltonian $T^n$ action.
 By \cite{delzant}, symplectic toric manifolds are classified up to equivariant symplectomorphism, by their momentum polytopes, which are called \textbf{Delzant polytopes}. \\

 The following are examples of isotropy-maximal and almost isotropy-maximal symplectic torus actions. \begin{example} Let $(M, \omega, \mu)$ be a symplectic toric manifold.
-By the Atiyah-Guillemin-Sternberg convexity theorem (\cite{atiyah_convexity}, \cite{gs_convexity}), the action has a fixed point $x \in M$, and therefore by Equation \eqref{maximal_equation}, the action is isotropy-maximal.
-As Ishida notes in his paper, every isotropy-maximal symplectic torus action that have at least one fixed point is a symplectic toric manifold (this follows from \cite[Theorem 3.13]{giacobbe} or \cite[Remark 2 (4)]{ishida_karshon}). \end{example} \begin{remark} In contrast to the case of symplectic toric manifolds, where the torus has maximal dimension $\dim T = \dim M/2$, a Hamiltonian $T$ action on a $2n$-dimensional symplectic manifold with $\dim T < \dim M/2$ is not even almost isotropy-maximal.
+The action must have a fixed point, and therefore by Equation \eqref{maximal_equation}, the action is isotropy-maximal.
+As Ishida notes in his paper, every isotropy-maximal symplectic torus action that have at least one fixed point is a symplectic toric manifold (this follows from \cite[Theorem 3.13]{giacobbe} or \cite[Remark 2 (4)]{ishida_karshon}). \end{example} \begin{remark} In contrast to the case of symplectic toric manifolds, where the torus is of the maximal dimension $\dim T = \dim M/2$, a Hamiltonian $T$ action on a $2n$-dimensional symplectic manifold with $\dim T < \dim M/2$ is not even almost isotropy-maximal.
 This follows since $\dim T + \dim T_x$ is always bounded from above by $\dim M - 2$, and so Equation \eqref{almost_maximal_equation} can never be satisfied. \end{remark} \begin{example} Let $T^{2n}$ be a torus, given with a translation-invariant symplectic form $\omega$.